 Absolutely incredible and astonishing and not in a good way.
-Such information should be treated very carefully and Network Solutions do not value it like it should.
+Such information should be treated very carefully and Network Solutions do not value it as it should.
 If you're looking for personal security tips, here's your first one - do not use this hosting provider.

 However, for the sake of exploration, I decided to dive in anyway.
 After I told my card details to some random guy on the phone, the purchase process was instantaneous and I got to see the dashboard immediately.
-Here it is:

 It is only slightly confusing - while it takes some time getting used to, essentially it's not much more complicated than most of its competition.

 It looks pretty good from the outside.
 However, once I started using it, glaring errors have started appearing.

 For instance, let's take a very simple operation, such as creating a subdomain.
-While many other providers make that a very basic operation, requiring little to no assistance, in Network Solutions I had to Google a solution.
+While many other providers make that a very basic operation, requiring little to no assistance, in Network Solutions I had to google a solution.
 Even then, the best I found was this: